 After Grand Opening

 Right after the Grand Procession, barriers were finally lifted and parks guests can finally explore the park and enjoy the attractions.
 There was a hold-up at Madagascar due to Paula Abdul (and other VIPs) causing the entire area to be closed for quite some time, causing many guests to swamp around the barrier in hopes of seeing Paula Abdul or get onto the newly opened Madagascar: A Crate Adventure ride.

 It was also raining colours in the park, especially in Hollywood and New York zones.
 Children loved playing with them – throwing them up into the air (and everywhere!)

 While most of the park crew have always been very courteous and cheerful, they went beyond an extra mile today.
 I saw nothing but smiles almost everywhere I went – Was the park spraying some euphoric chemicals in the air or something?

 Now that the park has finally moved out of soft opening, what should we expect?
 Most of the Pioneer annual passes are set to expire in a month.
 I would feel that the park needs to start making an effort in keeping its long term customers, starting with offering not just attractive renewal options, but promises of seasonal entertainment throughout the year and probably taking some of the attractions down for rehabs or retooling (Revenge of the Mummy is in need of repairs, and some changes should be done for Monster Rock show).
-Perhaps another good place to start would be to prepare for a full-fledged Halloween Horror Nights event, as well as Christmas, or even a Countdown for all to attend.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Perhaps another good place to start would be to prepare for a full-fledged Halloween Horror Nights event, as well as Christmas, or even a Countdown for all to attend.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: